emdonahue/prov/README.md

 comment TARGET [COMMENT] - Sets or prints a short comment associated with the recipe for TARGET.
 Useful for quick notes annotating generated files.
 If COMMENT is present, set the comment, otherwise print. cp SOURCE...
-DEST - Recursively copies the SOURCE files and folders to DEST, modifying their mutual dependencies to point to the new copies within a given cp command. echo TARGET - Echoes the recipe for TARGET edit TARGET - Places the recipe for TARGET on the command line so it can be modified and re-added to the Makefile if needed. init  - Creates a new Makefile in the current directory.
+DEST - Recursively copies the SOURCE files and folders to DEST, modifying their mutual dependencies to point to the new copies within a given cp command. echo TARGET - Echoes the recipe for TARGET edit [TARGET] - Places the recipe for TARGET on the command line so it can be modified and re-added to the Makefile if needed.
+If TARGET is omitted, open EDITOR on the Makefile. init  - Creates a new Makefile in the current directory.
 Use before other commands that attempt to modify the Makefile. less  - Opens the Makefile in less. make  - Runs the nearest ancestor Makefile.